Texas Medical Center Member Institutions

 Founded in 2007, the University of Houston-Victoria School of Nursing is accredited by the Commission on Collegiate Nursing Education, and approved through the Texas Higher Education Coordinating Board and the Texas Board of Nursing.
 Offering innovative and flexible programs, the school equips its graduates to lead other nurses, manage departments and facilities, and teach the next generation of nurses.

-UTHCPC delivers a comprehensive program of inpatient psychiatric services to children, adolescents and adults suffering from mental illness.
-The hospital serves more than 7,000 inpatient admissions annually.
-Patients are treated by a highly qualified, multidisciplinary staff - composed of psychiatric physicians, non-psychiatric physicians (including consultants, internists and others), psychiatric residents, psychologists, nurses, social workers, occupational therapists, pharmacists, dietitians, and chaplains - that provides patients with individualized care.
-The hospital serves patients referred from the Harris County Mental Health Mental Retardation Authority, as well as those with insurance referred by private physicians, other hospitals, or care providers.
+The UTHealth Harris County Psychiatric Center delivers a comprehensive program of inpatient psychiatric services for children, adolescents and adults suffering from mental illness.
+The hospital serves more than 8,400 inpatient admissions annually.
+Patients are treated by a highly qualified, multidisciplinary staff - psychiatric physicians, non-psychiatric physicians, psychiatric residents, psychologists, nurses, social workers, occupational therapists, pharmacists, dietitians and chaplains - that provides patients with individualized care.

-The University of Texas Health Science Center at Houston (UTHealth), the most comprehensive academic health center in The UT System and the U.S. Gulf Coast region, is home to schools of biomedical informatics, biomedical sciences, dentistry, medicine, nursing and public health.
-Dr. Red Duke was one of the first faculty members at the UTHealth Medical School.
-UTHealth educates more healthcare professionals than any health-related institution in the State of Texas and features the nation’s seventh-largest medical school.
+Established in 1972 as Houston’s health university, The University of Texas Health Science Center at Houston (UTHealth) is the most comprehensive academic health center in The University of Texas System and the U.S. Gulf Coast region.
+It is home to schools of biomedical informatics, biomedical sciences, dentistry, medicine, nursing and public health and educates more health care professionals than any health-related institution in the State of Texas.
 It also includes a psychiatric hospital and a growing network of clinics throughout the region.

-The Medical School provides the highest quality education and training of future physicians for the State of Texas, in harmony with the state’s diverse population, to conduct the highest caliber of research in the biomedical and health sciences and provide exemplary clinical services.
+The mission of the UTHealth Medical School is to provide the highest quality education and training of future physicians for the State of Texas, in harmony with the state’s diverse population, to conduct the highest caliber of research in the biomedical and health sciences and provide exemplary clinical services.

-Accredited by the Council on Education for Public Health, the School of Public Health works to improve the state of public health in Texas every day.
-UTSPH is the only school of public health in the nation with regional campuses.
-The main campus, located in the heart of Houston’s Texas Medical Center, offers students unmatched opportunities for research and employment.
+Accredited by the Council on Education for Public Health, the UTHealth School of Public Health works to improve the state of public health in Texas every day.
+It is the only school of public health in the nation with regional campuses.
+The main campus, located in Houston’s Texas Medical Center, and its five regional campuses offer students unmatched opportunities for research and employment.

 Celebrating more than six decades of Making Cancer History®, The University of Texas MD Anderson Cancer Center is one of the world’s most respected centers devoted exclusively to cancer patient care, research, education, and prevention.
 The organization’s mission, through outstanding programs that integrate patient care, research and prevention, and through education for undergraduate and graduate students, trainees, professionals, employees and the public, is to eliminate cancer.